 Finding the best place to stay in Malta is only difficult because of how fantastic this small island is all over.
 Let us help you find where to stay in Malta that completely suits your individual needs!

 As always I’m going to get right into the thick of it and recommend my personal favourite place to stay in Malta straight off the bat – Mellieha.

 I will go into more detail below but for the more impatient viewers (which I am usually a part of) here is a quick summary as to why Mellieha is the place to be.

 - Access to the best beaches in Malta.

-- Complete variety of accommodation in all price ranges.
+- Complete variety of accommodations in all price ranges.

 - Easy access to the islands.

 - Great for families

 Ahh, Malta.
 The picturesque gem of an island, isolated on all sides by the glorious Mediterranean sea.
 Its mix of beauty and affordability acts as a deserved beacon to all holidaymakers, backpackers, tan fiends, and thrill-seekers the world over.

 Rightfully so, you’ve decided Malta is the place for you to explore/relax.
 Surely finding out where to stay in Malta will be an easy task considering the island is so small.